Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 ```
 So here we have created a file for our auth Routers(Sign-In/Sign-Up) and then we have passed the logic for our Sign-In and Sign-Up
 here and we can remove the logic from our app.js as we no longer need it there after creating a separate folder for our auth and other
-Routes like profile and Requests
+Routes like profile and Requests.

 Now after defining them in Separate Files we can Import them in our __app.js__ file and then we define our route using __app.use()__.
 ```javascript